IDLES – ‘CRAWLER’ review: an introspective, risk-taking leap forwards

 “‘Ultra Mono’ was a caricature of who we were, and we wrote that caricature intentionally to kill it,” Talbot tells NME in a new Big Read interview about the new album.
 The aim was to sever ties with the old IDLES and become an entirely new band; ‘CRAWLER’ rips apart the idea of what IDLES is, how they can sound and what they represent.

 Across the new album, Talbot tells stories of his struggles with addiction.
 “It was February, I was cold and I was high,” the album begins on ‘MTR 420 RR’ on a slow-burning track of bubbling electronics written about a near-fatal car crash.
-‘The Wheel’ sees him begging his mother to stop drinking when he was just ten years-old.
+‘The Wheel’ sees him begging his mother to stop drinking when he was just 10-years-old.
 A song later, Talbot is “dancing with a Spaniard man” on a lonely dancefloor in ‘When The Lights Come On’, a sullen song about ensuring you’re the last person to leave a night out so you don’t have to go home and face your problems.

 While it’s more introspective than before, ‘CRAWLER’ can also be more fun, like on ‘The New Sensation’, a funky strut of a track where playful lyrics (“shake your tiny tooshie like you don’t give a shit”) offer reprieve from the weightier subject matter elsewhere.

 If there are frustrations with ‘CRAWLER’, it’s that the band’s new outlook and sonic ambition wasn’t taken further.
-The album’s unexpected diversions (‘Progress’, ‘Car Crash’, ‘The Beachland Ballroom’) are its most exciting parts by far, but on a number of tracks (‘Stockholm Syndrome’, ‘King Snake’), they slip back into an IDLES-by-numbers formula.
+The album’s unexpected diversions (‘Progress’, ‘Car Crash’, ‘The Beachland Ballroom’) are its most exciting parts by far, but on a number of tracks (‘Stockholm Syndrome’, ‘King Snake’) they slip back into an IDLES-by-numbers formula.

 On their first three albums, IDLES instructed others to interrogate their feelings and live their lives being as emotionally open as possible.
-With ‘CRAWLER’, they take their own advice, adding a whole new dimension to an already beloved band.
+With ‘CRAWLER’ they take their own advice, adding a whole new dimension to an already beloved band.
 This appears a stepping stone in the band’s evolution, rather than the finishing line.

 Details